More about Portrait of Max Ernst

 Here is what Wikipedia says about Portrait of Max Ernst

 Portrait of Max Ernst, also known as Bird Superior – Portrait of Max Ernst, is an oil on canvas painting by English artist Leonora Carrington, created c.
 1939.
 The painting was made when the two artists were having a short-lived affair.
-It is held at the Scottish National Gallery of Modern Art, who purchased it in 2018.
+It is held at the Scottish National Gallery of Modern Art, in Edinburgh, who purchased it in 2018.
 It was the first work by the artist acquired by the museum.

 Check out the full Wikipedia article about Portrait of Max Ernst